-Second consideration.
-In a scenario like this (Stages 1 and 2), if we exclude those teachers who already had a marked interest in both didactic innovation and ICTs, technology at school was (and still is) in most cases perceived as an encumbrance, an extra.
+If we exclude those teachers who already have a marked interest in both didactic innovation and ICTs, technology at school is in most cases perceived as an encumbrance, an extra.
 It is used because someone has brought it into the school or because someone else has asked to use it for projects.
 And when it is used, what a fag it is: managing a whole class in the lab, using machines which are hyper-protected by the technical assistants for fear of the students' tampering with them or contaminating them with computer viruses.
 And the list of complications could go on and on.

 So, an almost forced use of technology and thus almost never a creative one, based on "conventional" teaching methods and practices rooted in old teaching/learning schemes.
-But the introduction of new technologies calls for the conception and introduction of new methodological proposals inspired by so-called e-pedagogy (Elliot, 2008), proposals which are able fully to exploit ICTs potential both for collaborative study and for individual access to knowledge.
+But the introduction of new technologies calls for the conception and introduction of new methodological proposals inspired by socalled "e-pedagogy" (Elliot, 2008), proposals which are able fully to exploit ICTs potential both for collaborative study and for individual access to knowledge.